tuannm239/Athena/rfc/0019-knowledge-graph.md

 - Relationships are directed.
 - Every edge has a semantic type.
+- Nodes have globally unique identifiers.
 - Cycles are allowed only when explicitly defined.
-- Nodes have globally unique identifiers.
+- Every Decision must reference versioned Features.
+- Graph traversal must be deterministic.

 ------------------------------------------------------------------------